Logging to an SQL databast in Node-RED#

 How we use the database then has a couple of steps.

 Firstly, we need to create the database file and add any tables to the database.
-This is done only once.
+There is only a single database per Node-RED instance but it can contain many, many tables.

 We will therefore add a inject node